Baden Army: Napoleon's Russian campaign

 The corps then also retreated under rearguard action, and on 26 November it met the remnants of the army coming from Moscow near Borisov.
 The strength of the Baden Brigade at this time was still 2,240 men and thus around a third of the original force.
 On 28 November the Battle of Berezina took place, in which the IX Corps, east of the river, faced Wittgenstein's army.
 The Baden Brigade was west of the river at this point, but was ordered back to the corps early in the morning, great confusion occurring at the river crossings.
 The Baden Brigade then formed the right wing of the IX Corps, their position ran from the Berezina to Studyanka.
 In fierce fighting, the infantry succeeded in repelling the Russian attacks.
 Losses were very high, more than 1,100 men were killed or wounded, leaving the brigade with a strength of only 900 after fighting ended.
 The Baden Hussars, reinforced by Hessian Chevau-légers, broke up a column of Russian infantry and took 500 prisoners, but was then wiped out by Russian cuirassiers.
 It lost the majority of its officers and around 150 soldiers and was then only a few men strong.
 After this bloody rearguard action, the IX Corps crossed the Berezina on the morning of 29 November and destroyed the bridge behind it.

 In the years that followed, the Baden Brigade continued to function as the rear guard of the army.
 Further battles and above all the extreme cold claimed more and more lives.
 William of Hochberg later wrote:

+7th December was the worst day of my life.
+At 3 o'clock in the morning the marshal ordered the march; the cold had sunk to its lowest point - when the signal was to be given, the last drum had frozen solid.
+So I now went round the individual soldiers and encouraged them to get up and collect themselves, but all efforts were in vain, I could hardly gather 50 men, the rest of 200-300 men lay dead or half-frozen on the ground.